Varig Flight 254: Search and rescue

 On 5 September, two days after the crash, Alfonso Saraiva and three other survivors started walking to look for help.
 After about two or three hours of walking in the jungle, the group found the house of the Curunaré farm, in São José do Xingu.
-That farm had no radio, so they were taken by car to another farm, Serrão da Prata, reaching it around 12:30.
+The farm had no radio, so they were taken by car to another farm, Serrão da Prata, reaching it around 12:30.
 With the help of radio operator João Capanema Jr., they were able to contact Franca Airport, 400 km north of São Paulo, and at 16:27, an Embraer EMB-110 Bandeirante airplane from the Brazilian Air Force (FAB) dropped food packages over the wreckage.
 By noon the next day, on their fourth day in the jungle, all survivors had been rescued by the FAB.

 Forty-one survivors were rescued from the crash site by helicopter, which flew them 50 km to São José do Xingu, and from there they were flown by plane to Cachimbo Airport, 300 km to the northwest.
-They were then flown to Brasilia Base Hospital near Brasilia.
+They were then flown to Brasília Base Hospital near Brasília.